-INFORMATION TO THE BOARD OF DIRECTORS ON ENAGÁS' ANNUAL ACCOUNTS FOR FINANCIAL YEAR 2021
+INFORMATION TO THE BOARD OF DIRECTORS ON ENAGÁS' ANNUAL ACCOUNTS FOR FINANCIAL YEAR 2022

-In its meeting held on February 14, 2022, the Committee analysed and debated the 2021 annual accounts, reporting favourably on them to the Board of Directors, which proceeded to prepare the annual accounts for the year ending December 31, 2021 under the terms set out by the Committee.
+In its meeting held on February 16, 2023, the Committee analysed and debated the 2022 annual accounts, reporting favourably on them to the Board of Directors.
+On February 20, 2023, the Board of Directors proceeded to prepare the annual accounts for the year ending December 31, 2022 under the terms set out by the Committee.